EddyBorja/MLPAutoCompleteTextField/README.md

 1. Have an _MLPAutoCompleteTextField_ instance allocated and initialized within some view.

 2. Set the textfield's "autoCompleteDataSource" property to a valid object that implements the required methods of the _MLPAutoCompleteTextFieldDataSource_ protocol.
 Note that the method "autoCompleteTextField:possibleCompletionsForString:" is the method you use to return possible completions for the textfield's currently entered string.
-This method is expected to return either an array of _NSString_s, or an array of objects conforming to the _MLPAutoCompletionObject_ protocol, or a mix of both.
+This method is expected to return either an array of _NSString_, or an array of objects conforming to the _MLPAutoCompletionObject_ protocol, or a mix of both.
 This method is also called asynchronously.

 3. _(Optional)_ Set the textfield's "autoCompleteDelegate" property to a valid object that implements the methods of the _MLPAutoCompleteTextFieldDelegate_ protocol for further customization options.